MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-F-Security/part-161-Identification-ID-Cards-Members-Uniformed-Services-Their-Dependents-Other-Eligible-Individuals/subpart-B-DoD-Identification-ID-Cards-ID-Card-LifeCycle/section-161.7.md

 (*2*) *Assignment as Foreign Military, Foreign Government Civilians, or Foreign Government Contractors to Support DoD Missions.* Non-U.S. citizens who are sponsored by their government as part of an official visit or assignment to work with DoD.

-(*3*) *Procurement Contracts, Grant Agreements or Other Cooperative Agreements.* Individuals who have a established relationship between the U.S. Government and a State, a local government, or other recipient as specified in 31 U.S.C.
+(*3*) *Procurement Contracts, Grant Agreements or Other Cooperative Agreements.* Individuals who have an established relationship between the U.S. Government and a State, a local government, or other recipient as specified in 31 U.S.C.
 6303, 6304, and 6305.

-(d) *U.S. DoD or Uniformed Services ID and Privilege Card* - (1) *Description.* This CAC is the primary ID card for civilian employees, contractors, and foreign national military, as well as other eligible individuals entitled to benefits and privileges administered by the uniformed services as described in subpart C of this part.
+(d) *U.S. DoD or Uniformed Services ID and Privilege Card*—(1) *Description.* This CAC is the primary ID card for civilian employees, contractors, and foreign national military, as well as other eligible individuals entitled to benefits and privileges administered by the uniformed services as described in subpart C of this part.
 The CAC shall be used to facilitate standardized, uniform access to DoD facilities, and installations in accordance with Directive Type Memorandum 09-012, “Interim Policy Guidance for DoD Physical Access Control” and DoD 5200.08-R, “Physical Security Program,” and computer systems in accordance with DoD Instruction 8520.02, “Public Key Infrastructure (PKI) and Public Key (PK) Enabling.”

 (2) *Eligibility.* Specific population categories are entitled to benefits and privileges, in accordance with subpart C of this part, and shall be eligible for this CAC, to include: